 - Herrmann FH, Wulff K, Auerswald G, Schulman S, Astermark J, Batorova A, Kreuz W, Pollmann H, Ruiz-Saez A, De Bosch N, Salazar-Sanchez L; Greifswald Factor FVII Deficiency Study Group.
 Factor VII deficiency: clinical manifestation of 717 subjects from Europe and Latin America with mutations in the factor 7 gene.
 Haemophilia.
 2009 Jan;15(1):267-80. doi: 10.1111/j.1365-2516.2008.01910.x.
 Epub 2008 Oct 30.
 Citation on PubMed

 - Mariani G, Herrmann FH, Bernardi F, Schved JF, Auerswald G, Ingerslev J. Clinical manifestations, management, and molecular genetics in congenital factor VII deficiency: the International Registry on Congenital Factor VII Deficiency (IRF7).
 Blood.
 2000 Jul 1;96(1):374.
+No abstract available.
 Citation on PubMed